chingjunehao/chingjunehao.github.io/about.md

 I love travelling around to meet new people and trying out new things.

-I'm interested in the field of machine learning and debate as well.
+I'm interested in the field of machine learning, psychology and debate as well.

+I post things about traveling and also machine learning.

 _Nothing much more..._